kattschmidtt/foxx-blog-apps/README.md

 ```bash
   npm start
 ```
-Runs the app in the development mode.\
+Runs the front end portion of the app in the development mode.\

+Open [http://localhost:3000](http://localhost:3000) to view frontend in your browser.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5000](http://localhost:5000) to view api in your browser.

 ## Acknowledgements

  - [Mapbox guide](https://medium.com/@gisjohnecs/part-1-web-mapping-with-mapbox-gl-react-js-7d11b50d86ec)